ColoursofOSINT/findmydevice/README.md

 `FMD locate cell` will only send you the cell location.

 #### FMD Ring
-`fmd ring` lets the phone ring with you default ringtone.
+`fmd ring` lets the phone ring with your default ringtone.

 The phone will ring for 15 seconds.
 If you send `fmd ring long` it will ring for 3 minutes.